“Be the best you can be…

 Bruce R. Ellig is a respected expert on the subject of executive compensation.
 Drawing on over 40 years of executive compensation experience, he is recognized as a noted author and speaker on the subject.

 As a speaker, he has addressed over 400 organizations on human resource and compensation issues, and he has been widely quoted on human resource matters in general and executive compensation issues in particular throughout the world.
 Additionally, he has been interviewed on national radio and television programs.
-He is also a noted author of well over 100 articles and ten books.
-The most recent being: The Complete Guide to Executive Compensation (3rd edition) and American History’s Impact on Employee Pay and Benefits.
-The 4th edition is due early 2022.
+He is also a noted author of well over 150 articles and 12 books.
+The most recent being: The Complete Guide to Executive Compensation (4th edition) and American History’s Impact on Employee Pay and Benefits.

 He retired after over 35 years of human resource experience with Pfizer, Inc, much of it doing executive compensation work.
 The last 11 of those years he served as corporate Vice President with worldwide responsibility for the total HR function, reporting to the chairman and CEO of the company.
 During that period he was also secretary to the executive compensation committee of the board of directors.
 After retiring from Pfizer, he became an author (10 books to date).